BrianPugh/belay/docs/source/Package Manager.rst

 info
 ~~~~
-The ``cache info`` command will display Belay's cache location and other metadata.
+Displays Belay's cache location and other metadata.

 .. code-block:: bash